Maine Water Quality at a Glance

 Statewide Compliance and Testing

-• Overall Compliance: The majority of Maine’s 900+ public water systems meet federal Safe Drinking Water Act standards, though over 500 private drinking water sites have tested higher PFAS levels than Maine’s safety standards of 20 parts per trillion.
+• Overall Compliance: The majority of Maine’s approximately 2,800 public water systems meet federal Safe Drinking Water Act standards, though 576 private drinking water wells have exceeded Maine’s safety standards of 20 parts per trillion for PFAS compounds.

-• PFAS Monitoring: Maine has established some of the nation’s strictest PFAS regulations, requiring all community water systems and schools/daycares to test for PFAS, with ongoing investigations at more than 1,000 potential contamination sites.
+• PFAS Monitoring: Maine has established some of the nation’s strictest PFAS regulations, requiring all community water systems and schools/daycares to test for PFAS, with ongoing investigations at 1,066 potential contamination sites where sludge and septage were historically land applied.

 Major Water Sources and Challenges